glou/google-homepage/README.md

-Trial of replicating Google's homepage, in the context of The Odin Project's.
+Trial of replicating Google's homepage, in the context of The Odin Project.
 First project of the curriculum.

 This is being written in August, 2, 2021.